SNflows/FLOWSql/README.md

 Things to keep in mind:

 - The generated SQL is echoed above the results so you can check it.
 With `--json` the echo is suppressed, keeping the output valid JSON.
-- **`--admin` is force disabled for AI queries** — you will get a notice and the query runs unprivileged.
+- **`--admin` is force disabled for AI queries** — you will get a notice, and the query runs unprivileged.
+This is a security measure and deliberate design choice.
+- So any write operations will print the generated query, but will fail to execute in `--askme` mode.
+You need to run the query manually with the `--admin` flag on.
-- The request can take up to three minutes.
+- The request can take several seconds to a minute (GPU limit).
 - If you see an authorization error from the AI server, run `flowsql --upgrade`; the AI credentials may become outdated for the old build.

 Treat the generated SQL as a draft.
 It is good at exploratory questions, but read the echoed query before trusting a result you intend to publish.